A Letter from Kyoto: Release

-Film Festivals
+Film festivals

 On October 6, 2022, the film had its world premiere at the 27th Busan International Film Festival: BIFF in the Korean Panorama section.

 The film had its screening at various film festivals such as, Seoul Independent Film Festival: SIFF (2022) - Festival Choice, Independent Film Festival Busan (2023), London Korean Film Festival (2023) - Korea Season, Frankfurt Korean Film Festival (2024), and also won two awards at the Vesoul International Film Festival of Asian Cinema (2023) - Feature Film Competition in France and the Best Screenplay Award at the Imagine India International Film Festival: IIIFF (2023) - WOMEN'S VOICES in Spain.

 Theatrical release

-It was released theatrically on December 6, 2023 in South Korea.
+It was released theatrically on December 6, 2023, in South Korea by M-Line Distribution.

 Home media

 The film was made available for streaming on IPTV (KT Genie tv, SK Btv, LG U+ TV), Home Choice, U+ Mobile tv, Skylife, Wavve, Naver Series On, Google Play, Watcha theaters (individual purchase), and Coupang Play (individual purchase) from December 28, 2023.